andjimbon/andjimbon.github.io/Optimal_portfolio.md

 (0.14406456150209906, 0.19653202475586729, 0.7330335179778285)
 ```

-If we want invest **$10 million COP** in this Optimal portfolio, we should buy 102 shares of BIC and 301 shares of ISA, and expect an annual return of 14.4% (Markowitz Theory).
+If we want invest **$10 million COP** in this Optimal portfolio, we should buy 102 shares of BIC and 301 shares of ISA, and expect an annual return of 14.4% (Markowitz's Modern Portfolio Theory).

 ```python